 There are many types of calculations which you should be able to do in your head, without using a calculator and without using pencil and paper, and I will be addressing the following in this series of articles (which are still under development):

 - addition of single-digit numbers

 - number bonds

 - special cases of multiplication and division: 10, 20, 25, 50, 100

 - dividing numbers into factors

 - identifying prime numbers

-In the following posts I will be covering each of these mental arithmetic topics in turn and I will also be providing some useful documents which you can use to help you with improving your powers of mental arithmetic.
+In the following pages of this Mental Mathematics series I will be covering each of these mental arithmetic topics in turn and I will also be providing some documents which you can download use to help you with improving your powers of mental arithmetic and to test yourself.